RobertLeeuwis/rockweb/README.md

 # RockWeb

-RockWeb can be imported as a maven project.
+RockWeb can be imported as a maven project and uses a maven-wrapper which can be installed using:

+    mvn -N io.takari:maven:wrapper

-to start the webserver use (Unix)
+upon installing the following command can be used to start the webserver (Unix)

     ./mvnw spring-boot:run